 Figure 2.
 Two possible aspects of feedback control in the spinal innervation of the muscles in a joint. (a) Diagram of the spinal circuit that incorporates feedback from muscle spindles, which code displacement.
 The motor neuron output is to both synergistic as well as antagonistic muscles.
 Feedback via spindles in the synergistic muscle fibers reports a monotonic function of the joint angle.
 Descending input (not shown) occurs onto both motor neurons and interneurons.
 Figure abstracted from Kandel, Schwartz and Jessel (Gordon, 1991). (b) Functional scheme for plausible feedback control of set-point positioning.
 Feedback is via proprioception.
 Elements of the circuit are labeled with their function, i.e. +, Δ and G refer to interneurons with excitatory output that are used for unity gain, differencing and gain, respectively, and '-' refers to interneurons with inhibitory output.
 The muscles are taken to perform temporal integration of their inputs and the joint to perform a sum function, Σ , of the torques produced by the synergistic and antagonistic muscles. (c) Functional scheme for possible feedback to the desired frequency, f0.
-Elements of the circuit are labeled with their function, an input-controlled internal oscillator, of two signals and the boxed Bode plot refers to the low-pass filtering of the signal.
+Elements of the circuit are labeled with their function, an input-controlled internal oscillator, denoted by '-', is locked to the desired frequency, f0.
+Elements of the circuit are labeled with their function, as in part (a), with the addition that 'X' refers to the multiplication or mixing of two signals and the boxed Bode plot refers to the low-pass filtering of the signal.
 The basic forms of the signals are further indicated.
-At lock, the actual frequency, f0, equals the desired frequency, f0, and the input to the controlled oscillator is a constant drive term equal to Gcos φ .
+At lock, the actual frequency, f0, and the input to the controlled oscillator is a constant drive term equal to Gcos\phi.